July 2006 (June data)

-In June the average monthly value for the trade-weighted dollar index of 15 major currencies tracked by the Federal Reserve Bank of Atlanta increased 0.8 percent.
-The dollar was up on all subindexes, except for the Americas subindex, which was down 1.3 percent.
-The European subindex registered a 3.9 percent increase, while the Pacific and Pacific-excluding-Japan subindexes increased 1.1 percent and 0.4 percent respectively.
-The classic subindex, which is the analogue of the original Atlanta index, was up 1.2 percent in June.
-The overall index in June was 4.3 percent lower than its year-ago level.
-On a daily basis, the overall indexs level at the end of June was 0.4 percent above its reading at the end of May but was 3.9 percent below its level at the end of June 2004.
+In June the average monthly value for the trade-weighted dollar index of 15 major currencies tracked by the Federal Reserve Bank of Atlanta rose 1.3 percent.
+The dollar gained against all subindexes, led by a 1.7 percent increase against the Pacific subindex.
+The Americas, the Pacific-excluding-Japan and the Europe subindexes were up 1.2, 1.1 and 1 percent, respectively.
+The classic subindex, which is the analogue of the original Atlanta index, rose 1.1 percent.
+The overall index was down 2.6 percent compared to a year ago.
+On a daily basis, the overall indexs level at the end of June was 0.7 percent higher than its level at the end of May but 3.2 percent below its reading at the end of June 2005.

 The Atlanta Fed index is based on 199597 bilateral trade weights for 15 currencies.
 The European subindex includes the European Monetary Union, Switzerland and the United Kingdom.
 The Pacific subindex includes Australia, China, Hong Kong, Japan, Malaysia, Singapore, South Korea and Taiwan.
 The Americas subindex includes Brazil, Canada and Mexico.
 The overall dollar index includes the Saudi Arabian riyal along with the foregoing 14 currencies.
 The classic subindex includes the European Monetary Union, Switzerland, the United Kingdom, Australia, China, Hong Kong, Japan, Singapore, South Korea, Taiwan, Saudi Arabia and Canada.
 All figures are indexes and not actual exchange rates.
 A rise in the index or subindex reflects a strengthening of the dollar against currencies included.